Black Leather Square Base Desk Lamp

 Manufacturer: To be appraised.

-Other versions: Made in different colours and sizes and also made with a round base.
-Exist also as a floor lamp.
+Other versions: This black leather square base desk lamp was made in several colours and sizes and also made with a round base.
+It was also produced as a floor lamp.

-These lamps were made for many years, at least since the 1950s and without any doubt produced by several companies.
-This example is potentially made in Italy.
-All the wiring, switch, socket and plug originate from the famous Italian VLM company and has the Achille Castiglioni switch that is in production since 1968.
+These table lamps were made for many years, at least since the 1950s and probably produced by different companies.
+This one is made in the 1970s, it has its original wiring, switch and plug from that period.

 In Anderlecht, near Brussels in Belgium the company ILG, International Leather & Gift s.a. produced or sold these lamps from 1997 until 2017.
 They only sold the office supplies you see below in brown and green, according to their website.
 The website is offline.
 The company ended business in October 2017.
 It was located at www.ilg-leather.com.
 The lamps of the ILG company were always marked on the bottom of the base: ILG Genuine Leather, Made in Belgium.